-The following are the bodies which communities can form in order to be able to carry out Neighbourhood Planning processes:
+Communities can form different bodies in order to be able to carry out Neighbourhood Planning processes.

-They can automatically initiate the process and submit proposals as long as the Neighbourhood Area concerned consists of or includes the whole or part of area of the parish council area.
+Parish or Town Councils can automatically initiate the process and submit proposals as long as the Neighbourhood Area concerned includes the whole or at least part of the parish council area.
 Ringway is the only Parish Council in Manchester .

 - The name of the proposed neighbourhood forum.